feature-hub/feature-hub/docs/guides/reducing-the-bundle-size.md

 Services.
 In addition, code can be dynamically loaded using webpack's dynamic code splitting technique.

+Although it is generally possible to integrate Feature Apps built using different frontend technologies (e.g. Vue.js, Angular, Web Components), this is not recommended because it increases the bundle size significantly.

 ## Dynamic Code Splitting With Webpack

 Feature Apps and Feature Services can use [webpack's dynamic code